Eurotunnel Folkestone Terminal

-The Eurotunnel Folkestone Terminal (also known as the Victor Hugo Terminal) is a railway terminal built for the transport of road-going vehicles on specially constructed trains through the Channel Tunnel.
-The terminal is one of two, with the Eurotunnel Calais Terminal located at Coquelles, near Calais.
+The Eurotunnel Folkestone Terminal is a railway terminal built for the transport of road-going vehicles on specially constructed trains through the Channel Tunnel.
+The station is located in Cheriton, a northern suburb of the town of Folkestone in the county of Kent.
+It is the terminal for the United Kingdom.
+On the French side is the Eurotunnel Calais Terminal located at Coquelles, near Calais.
+The passenger service building at the Eurotunnel Folkestone Terminal is called the Victor Hugo Terminal, named for the French author Victor Hugo.

 History

 As part of the Channel Tunnel project, the plan for services included the use of dedicated shuttle trains that would carry both passenger and freight vehicles between Britain and France, which would compete with the cross-channel ferries.
 In order to accommodate these services, it was planned to build a brand new vehicle terminal on each side of the tunnel that would allow cars and lorries to be loaded quickly onto the trains.
 The site chosen for the British terminal was Cheriton, in Folkestone, Kent, not far from the British tunnel portal.